sbs20/scanserv/install.md

 ```

 ### Check SANE is working
-You need to configure sane here - configuring sane is outside the scope of this document.
-Make sure you have the scanner avaible via saned as we will not be giving permissions to access the scanner otherwise.
+You need to configure sane here - configuring sane is outside the scope of this document, although I have
-It is setup correctly if scanimage -L shows a net scanner
+found that I didn't need to do anything.
+To check it's setup correctly see if scanimage -L shows a net scanner

 ```
 pi@printserver:~ $ scanimage -L